nicoc144/InventoryManagementApp/README.md

 Firstly, if you do not want to use a database there is an option to create and store files on your local machine.
 To use this you would need to create a file on your (C:) drive called "temp," and inside that file create a file called "Items."
 This is where the items will be stored.
-Now in the "InventoryEC.cs" file you will need to uncomment the code which calls Filebase and Comment out the code which calls MSSQLContext. <br />
+Now in the "InventoryEC.cs" file you will need to uncomment the code which calls Filebase and Comment out the code which calls MSSQLContext.
+**This only works for inventory, not shop**<br />

 To set up the SQL database, download Microsoft SQL Server Management Studio.
 Then you want to create a new SQL server instance, I reccomend using SQL Server 2022 Developer Edition (because it's free).